jakartaee/jsonp-api/CONTRIBUTING.md

 ## Project description

-Eclipse Project for JSON-P is a Java API to process (e.g. parse, generate, transform and query) JSON documents.
+Jakarta JSON Processing is a Java API to process (e.g. parse, generate, transform and query) JSON documents.
 It produces and consumes JSON in a streaming fashion (similar to StAX API for XML) and allows to build a Java object model for JSON using API classes (similar to DOM API for XML).